frankandrobot/js-go-channels/README.md

 To make `put`/`take` work, you need to `yield` inside of a "go" routine.
 As is, this code will run but *silently fail*.
-Currently, the only workaround is to use types or write a custom eslint rule that agressively checks for `take`/`put` usage.
+Currently, the only workaround is to use types or write a custom eslint rule that aggressively checks for `take`/`put` usage.

 ### `for-of` loops don't (yet) support `range`
 In go, the code below is valid.
 That is, `range` converts a channel to an asynchronous iterator and then the `for` loop can iterate over it.
-In Javavscript, `for-of` loops do not yet support asynchronous iterators.
+In Javascript, `for-of` loops do not yet support asynchronous iterators.
 Instead we use a custom `forEach`.

 ``` go